wheelercj/note-splitter/docs/how-to-doc.rst

  1. Add its name (the one used in the :code:`pip install` statement) to the list in docs/environment.yaml

 If a new token type is created and/or the inheritance between token types changes:
- 1. Run token_hierarchy_script.py to automatically update the token_hierarchy.rst file
+ 1. Run scripts/token_hierarchy.py to automatically update the docs/token_hierarchy.rst file

 custom documentation
 --------------------